Andro-T/Zuchini1234.github.io/_posts/2020-12-22-module_2_project_-_king_county_business_case.markdown

 3. No or little Multicollinearity –
 Multicollinearity occurs when different input variables are too highly correlated with each other.
 This can be checked by using a Pearson Correlation Matrix.
 Variables such as sqft_lot_15 and sqft_living_15 were removed because of their high correlation with other variables.
+NB: While writing this, I discovered that there is another method for determining Multicollinearity called Variance Inflation Factor (VIF) with any VIF figures over 10 clearly indicating multicollinearity.
+I will save this knowledge for use in my next project.
+Cool explanation: https://www.analyticsvidhya.com/blog/2020/03/what-is-multicollinearity/.

 ![PCMatrix]( https://github.com/Zuchini1234/King-County-Business-Case-Project-Mod-2/blob/master/Images/PCMatrix.png)